 How-To Guides

 Composio is OAuth middleware that sits between your OpenClaw agent and every external tool it needs to access.
-The agent sends action requests — “check my calendar for conflicts,” “draft a reply to this email” — and Composio handles authentication, executes the action, and returns the result.
+The agent sends structured action requests — “check my calendar for conflicts,” “draft a reply to this email,” “update this Salesforce opportunity” — and Composio handles authentication, executes the action against the target API, and returns the result.
 Your agent never touches a credential.
+It knows it can “send email” but has zero knowledge of the OAuth token that makes that action possible.

 This architecture solves the single biggest security problem in AI agent deployments.
 Verizon’s 2025 Data Breach Investigations Report found that 44% of AI-related breaches involved exposed API credentials — keys stored in plain text config files, environment variables left in Git repos, tokens hardcoded into agent configurations.
-Composio eliminates that entire attack surface.
+Composio eliminates that entire attack surface by design.
+Composio’s CTO Karthik Kalyanaraman coined the term “credential-blind execution” at the AI Engineer Summit in November 2025 to describe this pattern, and it’s become the reference architecture for secure AI agent integrations.

-We chose Composio as the default integration layer for every beeeowl deployment after evaluating five alternatives.
-It’s the only solution that gives us OAuth-hosted credential management, 850+ pre-built app connectors, and MCP-compatible tool definitions that plug directly into OpenClaw’s architecture — see our deep dive on the Model Context Protocol.
+We chose Composio as the default integration layer for every beeeowl deployment after evaluating five alternatives (Toolhouse, LangChain’s tool layer, LlamaIndex’s integration framework, and two internal builds).
+It’s the only solution that combines OAuth-hosted credential management, 250+ pre-built app connectors, MCP-compatible tool definitions that plug directly into OpenClaw’s protocol layer, and automatic token refresh with scope limiting.
+For the protocol deep-dive, see our breakdown of the Model Context Protocol.

-It can.
-That’s actually how most DIY OpenClaw installations work — you generate an API key for Gmail, another for Slack, paste them into a YAML config file, and the agent reads them at startup.
-It works.
-It’s also a security incident waiting to happen.
+It technically can.
+That’s actually how most DIY OpenClaw installations work when they first launch — you generate an API key for Gmail, another for Slack, paste them into a YAML config file or an .env file, and the agent reads them at startup.
+It works functionally.
+It’s also a security incident waiting to happen, and it’s the single pattern that produces the 44% credential-exposure statistic from Verizon’s DBIR.

-Here’s what a raw API key configuration looks like in a typical OpenClaw setup:
+Here’s what a raw API key configuration looks like in a typical DIY OpenClaw setup:

-# DANGEROUS: keys visible to the agent and stored in plain text
+# DANGEROUS: keys visible to the agent process and stored in plain text

 integrations: